 - This metric simply indicates the average number of pages that people look at each time they visit your site.

 Percent of New Sessions

-- This statistic answers the question: how many of the people who visited your site had never visited before?
+- This statistic answers the question: how many of the people who visited your site have never visited before?
 It is difficult to be absolutely sure about this, so Google maintains that the percentage is an estimate.

 As you continue in your venture of understanding Google Analytics, you will find that there is much more information to be discovered.
 You can never go wrong by seeking advice from the creators of Google Analytics themselves.
 However, if that seems a bit overwhelming to you, or if you are looking for a knowledgeable and personable internet marketing and web design team in Savannah to guide you through your website’s metrics, give United WebWorks a call.
-We can help you harness the power of Google Analytics, and make the most out of the wonderful medium that is the internet.
+We can help you harness the power of Google Analytics and make the most out of the wonderful medium that is the internet.